There's plenty of things to do in and around Bognor Regis whatever time of the year.

 Other places to see within the Bognor Regis area include the villages of Felpham, Middleton-On-Sea, the West End and Pagham.
 Felpham is where the famous Poet, William Blake once lived and the cottage can still be seen to this day.
 Each village has its own character and selection of shops.

 Like to keep fit?
-Take a walk along the prom, have a game of tennis, or go explore the 600 acres of the South Downs National Park.
+Take a walk along the prom, have a game of tennis, or explore the 628 sq. miles of the South Downs National Park.
 There's plenty to keep you occupied in and around Bognor Regis.

 We love our beaches and we hope you will too.
 The East Beach is the most popular, but there are others that you might like to visit.
 West beach is a quieter beach with plenty of sand at low tide, a refreshments kiosk right on the beach serving hot and cold food, and toilets at nearby West Park.